 Click on the “Create a condition” button once you save your workflow, and you’ll be presented with a page that allows you to first select a product.
 We’re going to choose the “Synthetics” button, and then select “Multiple failures”.
 The reason we are selecting multiple failures is because there is occasionally issues that are outside of your control which cause New Relic to be unable to check your site, so some of your monitor locations will fail randomly.
 In these cases, we don’t want to be alerted for a one-off issue.
 We do however want to be alerted if multiple monitors are reporting that the site is down or unreachable.

-On the “Select Entities” option, select the Synthetics monitor that you just created. webpage showing options on New Relic which allow for customization of an alert condition
+On the “Select Entities” option, select the Synthetics monitor that you just created. - Define your alert thresholds

 Validate that your Alert is working correctly